esp-rs/rust-build/README.md

 podman run --device /dev/ttyUSB0 --device /dev/ttyUSB1 -it docker.io/espressif/idf-rust-examples
 ```

-Docker (does not support flashing from container):
+Docker (does not support flashing from a container):

 ```sh
 docker run -it espressif/idf-rust-examples